 On the other side of the same coin, some investors stand like a deer in the headlights, unwilling to take even a measured amount of risk.
 Instead, they keep their savings in insured bank accounts, earning less than 1 percent and comforting themselves with Mark Twain’s expression: “I’m more concerned with the return of my money than the return on my money.”

-Insured savings will insure you never lose anything.
-But they’ll also insure the purchasing power of your savings won’t keep pace with inflation.
+Insured savings will ensure you never lose anything.
+But they’ll also ensure that the purchasing power of your savings won’t keep pace with inflation.
 In other words, you’ll become poorer over time.

 7. Getting greedy

 The first time I made money on a stock, I was hooked.
 I went overnight from stable, thoughtful investor to wild speculator.
 Thankfully, my father stepped in and convinced me to stop sprinting and start walking again.
 If he hadn’t, I probably would have blown my entire savings.

 There is such a thing as information overload.
 Between the Internet, newspapers, magazines, and cable TV, it’s easy to get more than your fill of conflicting information.
 Step back, look at the big picture, find a few financial journalists or others you trust, then tune out the rest.